It’s called the abscission zone,

 they bonded.
 Sometimes, falling is easier than hanging on,

-sometimes, falling all at once together is kinder than farewell.
+sometimes, falling is kinder than farewell.

 © Copyright of all visual and written materials on The Daily Round belongs solely to Catherine M. O’Meara, 2011-Present.
 Unauthorized use is strictly prohibited, without the author’s written approval.
 No one is authorized to use Catherine O’Meara’s copyrighted material for material gain without the author’s engagement and written permission.
 All other visual, written, and linked materials are credited to their authors.
 Thank you, and gentle peace.